Chapter 1 : Confessions of a Disgruntled Husband

 Warning: HBP spoilers

-Confessions of a Disgruntled Husband By Queen of Serpents
+By Queen of Serpents

 Outside, the stars were absent.
 Even the moon abandoned him.
 It wasn’t really a surprise.
 Everything always was against him.
 He thought maybe having a wife and expecting a child would change things, add some luck on top of his ill-fated head.
 But even the child who wasn’t even born couldn’t see him happy for more than a minute.